nordstream3/FOC/production/README.md

 <img src="../images/Screenshot from 2024-01-20 12-08-56.png"  width="600" style="float:left; margin-right:10px;">

 Once you have flashed the firmware and the FOC/PILL is booted, the LEDs on the board will show a constant green light and a blinking red light.
-You should be able to discover the board in Vesc Tool under the name "FOC_KING".
+You should be able to discover the board in the Vesc Tool under the name "FOC_KING".

 <div>
 <img src="../images/20240120_121016.jpg" width="450" style="float:left;">